justas-b1/gitlab-xss/README.md

 # Gitlab XSS & CSP Bypass on Commit Page - ATO - POC Code

-0-day as of Tuesday, May 13, 2025.
+0-day as of Friday, May 16, 2025.
 Version - 17.11.2 - 90+ days since report at February 4, 2025.
 I guess it's a 3 month old duplicate.
 Severity is somewhere between 8.0 and 9.0.

 ## Video POC - XSS